andre-g-pedro/andre-g-pedro/README.md

 ## 🎯 My Goal

 I’m at the beginning of my journey in **Data Analytics**, aiming to strengthen my skills and apply them to real-world projects.
-My focus is to grow as a professional, contribute to dynamic teams, and **turn raw data into meaningful strategies and decisions**.
+My focus is to grow as a professional, contribute to dynamic teams, and turn raw data into meaningful strategies and decisions.

 I know this path requires constant learning, and that challenge is exactly what drives me.